nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 1. <b>Exclude the ribbon length:</b> In this case, we will take the maximum piece count from the previous set => `dp[index-1][len]`
 2. <b>Include the ribbon length</b> if its value is not more than `len`: In this case, we will take the maximum pieces needed to get the remaining total, plus include `1` for the current ribbon length => `1 + dp[index][len-ribbonLengths[index]]`

-Finally, we will take the maximum of the above two values for our solution:
+Finally, we will take the maximum of the above two values for our solutionMimicPQ:

 ```js
 dp[index][len] = max(